OrnaOrg/Orna4Node/README.md

   - Install Node.js
   - Download Orna4Node-CLI
   - Install [reload](https://github.com/OrnaOrg/reload) node module from CMD.
 Write: (npm install -g reload).
   - Start "reload".
 Write in CMD: reload --browser.
+But do it from right directory.
+For directory changes use "cd C:\path".
+Path where the index.html is.
   - Create index.html with [orna4node classes](http://ornaorg.github.io/Orna4Node.html) and put it with Orna4Node file.
   - Start orna4node.js from CMD.
 Write: node orna4node.js.
 But do it from right directory.
 For directory changes use "cd C:\path".